Early-stage knee rehabilitation

-After an operation, injury or after developing age related changes such as osteoarthritis you may develop pain, swelling and stiffness in your knee joint.
+After an operation, injury, or having a condition such as osteoarthritis, you may develop pain, swelling and stiffness in your knee joint.

 How much weight can I put through my foot?

-• Non-weight bearing (NWB) - NO weight should go through the affected leg when walking – you will need crutches or a Zimmer frame to help you to move about safely.
+No weight should go through the affected leg when walking – you will need crutches or a Zimmer Frame to help you to move about safely.

-• Touch weight bearing (TWB) - This is where a very small amount of weight is put through the toes of your affected limb as you place your foot to the ground.
-Pressure should be very light (10%) and the majority of your weight should be taken through your arms (using crutches or a Zimmer frame) and your non-affected leg.
+This is where a very small amount of weight is put through the toes of your affected limb as you place your foot to the ground.
+Pressure should be very light (10%), and most of your weight should be taken through your arms (using crutches or a Zimmer Frame) and your non-affected leg.

-• Partial weight bearing (PWB) - Partial weight bearing means putting some weight through your affected limb with help of crutches/zimmer frames but not all of your weight.
-You can try to walk with a normal pattern but, when you have the affected foot on the ground, you need to have both crutches in contact with the floor; putting only 50% of your weight through your leg.
+Partial weight bearing means putting some weight through your affected limb with help of crutches or Zimmer Frame, but not all your weight.
+You can try to walk normally but, when you have the affected foot on the ground, you need to have both crutches in contact with the floor; putting only 50% of your weight through your leg.

-• Full weight bearing (FWB) - You are able to put full weight through your affected leg (100%).
-This means the fracture has healed well enough now to bear your full body weight as you walk, enough so you can stand fully on one leg while holding on!
+You can put full weight through your affected leg.
+This means the fracture has healed well enough now to bear your full body weight as you walk, enough so you can stand fully on one leg while holding on.
 You may still be experiencing some pain or discomfort.
 You can discuss this with your healthcare professional, as this may be due to other factors such as muscle weakness.
-During the transition to fully weight bearing, you may still need a crutch or zimmer frame initially.

 How do I get up and down the stairs using my crutches?